vtamilselvan0123/Mind_Track_Project_1/README.md

-# Project:Mind_Track_Project – CI/CD to AWS EKS using ECR + CodeBuild + CodePipeline
+# Project:Mind_Track – CI/CD to AWS EKS using ECR + CodeBuild + CodePipeline

 ## Overview
 This project demonstrates how to containerize an application, store images in AWS ECR, deploy into AWS EKS using Kubernetes manifests, and automate the workflow using AWS CodePipeline and CodeBuild.